GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Overview

-\tinypara{Based on \elist.} Each data provider $P_i$ can encrypt their edges $(u, v) \in E_i$ into a secret-shared list, where each edge is represented as a tuple $(\mathsecret{u}, \mathsecret{v})$, potentially with an additional field for attributes.
-The providers then send the secret lists to the computation servers, who merge the $N$ secret lists to create the edge list of the global graph $G$.
-In this way, the only information leaked to the servers is the edge numbers.
-To protect the exact numbers, providers can append extra $\epsilon_i$ dummy edges, \ie $(\mathsecret{0}, \mathsecret{0})$, before sending to the servers.
-Because all the edges are encrypted, and we have no knowledge about the existing vertices and edges, we can only scan the whole \elist for each ego-centric query, which introduces $O(|E|)$ complexity.
+\tinypara{Based on \elist.} Each data provider $P_i$ can simply create a secret-shared list of its edges $(\mathsecret{u}, \mathsecret{v})$, and optionally other attributes like timestamps.
+The compute servers can then concatenate the $N$ secret lists to create the global edge list.
+In this way, the only information leaked to the servers is the total number of edges from each provider.
+To protect these numbers, providers can append extra $\epsilon_i$ dummy edges, \ie $(\mathsecret{0}, \mathsecret{0})$, before sending to the servers.

-\tinypara{In summary, } the above two methods contain theoretical limitations to satisfy the practical requirements. \elist requires scanning the whole edge list even if the query targets a single vertex/edge only, limiting the performance; \mat introduces impractical space cost and can not support arbitrary ego-centric queries.